6:30pm - 8pm

 Hosted by Professor Jim Al-Khalili

-The Adams-Sweeting lecture series sees experts, innovators and scientists deliver fascinating talks on pioneering developments in their areas of expertise.
+The lecture sees experts, innovators and scientists deliver fascinating talks on pioneering developments in their area of expertise.
+Feed your intrigue, expand your mind and join us to learn about the innovations shaping the world.

 Find out how to get to the University, make your way around campus and see what you can do when you get here.